Chase Atlantic

-Chase Atlantic (stylised in all caps) are an Australian R&B band from Cairns, Queensland, formed in 2014.
+Chase Atlantic (stylised in all caps) is an Australian R&B band from Cairns, Queensland, formed in 2014.
 The band consists of three members: Christian Anthony and brothers Mitchel and Clinton Cave, and have released seven EPs and four albums since their formation.
 They are most recognised for their 2017 hit single, "Swim".

 Career

 2012–2013: Before Chase Atlantic

 Christian Anthony and Mitchel Cave were in a boy band called What About Tonight.
 They formed the band to audition for season 4 of The X Factor Australia.
 However, they were eliminated in week two, coming in eleventh place.

 Mitchel Cave's older brother, Clinton Cave, had a successful YouTube channel, ClintonCaveMusic, where the brothers would release cover songs regularly.
-In 2012, the three released their first cover together which would be of Bruno Mars' Locked Out of Heaven.
+In 2012, the three released their first cover together which would be of Bruno Mars' "Locked Out of Heaven".
 During high school, the trio focused on producing music rather than performing, particularly Mitchel Cave as an EDM Producer.
 Later on, in 2013, they professionally performed together for the first time under the name K.I.D.S.
 (Kind Imaginations.
 Destructive Situations.) and released the original song "Addicted."

 They have since removed all content from the channel.